woondossier/docusaurus-terminology/website/docs/terminology/hospitality.md

 id: hospitality
 title: Hospitality
 hoverText: The friendly and generous reception and entertainment of guests, visitors, or strangers
+glossaryText: " glossaryText something that is actually done/executed - by a single %%host^host%% whatever"
 ---

 Hospitality is the relationship between a guest and a %%host|host%%, wherein